neilchvz/cairahq-platform/terraform/README.md

 # Terraform

 This directory contains Terraform configurations for managing Caira HQ infrastructure as code.
-Okta is the primary resource target — users, groups, app assignments, and policies are declared here and applied via the Okta provider.
+Okta is the primary resource target: users, groups, app assignments, and policies are declared here and applied via the Okta provider.

 Terraform defines desired state.
 Okta owns runtime identity.
 SCIM handles downstream propagation to Google Workspace.